CV Joint (constant velocity joint)

 July 14, 2011

-Applied to the CV joint, CV Joint Cage props and enables smooth rotation of the ball bearings.
+Applied to the CV joint, props and enables smooth rotation of the ball bearings.
 The CV joint cage is spherical but with ends open, and typically has six openings around the perimeter.

 CV Joint Cage